 Jeff Frei, the father of one of the students who was persistently bullied, said, “Our son has a right to go to school every day feeling safe and accepted.
 This is a basic right that every child has.
 His older sister shouldn’t have to spend an hour waiting outside his school so she can walk him home to make sure he gets there safely.
 We cannot go through another school year of this and we cannot lose any more of our young people to this.
 Enough is enough.”

-The school district’s gag policy, known officially as the “Sexual Orientation Curriculum Policy,” prohibits staff from offering support to LGBT students or acknowledging the existence of LGBT people.
-It has played a significant role in encouraging the hostile anti-LGBT climate in the district, by imposing a stigma on LGBT students as pariahs, not fit to be mentioned within the school community—a message that comes across loud and clear both to LGBT students and their harassers.
-It has also limited the effective responses that teachers can provide when they see anti-LGBT harassment taking place.
+The school district’s gag policy, known officially as the “Sexual Orientation Curriculum Policy,” prohibits staff from offering support to LGBTQ students or acknowledging the existence of LGBTQ people.
+It has played a significant role in encouraging the hostile anti-LGBTQ climate in the district, by imposing a stigma on LGBTQ students as pariahs, not fit to be mentioned within the school community—a message that comes across loud and clear both to LGBTQ students and their harassers.
+It has also limited the effective responses that teachers can provide when they see anti-LGBTQ harassment taking place.

 The lawsuit asserts that the district’s gag policy and its failure to protect these students from harassment violated these students’ rights under the United States Constitution, Title IX, and the Minnesota Human Rights Act.

-The SPLC, NCLR, and Faegre & Benson began investigating the district’s policies in 2010 after several LGBT students from the district died by suicide.
+The SPLC, NCLR, and Faegre & Benson began investigating the district’s policies in 2010 after several LGBTQ students from the district died by suicide.

 Attorneys working on the case include Christine Sun and Sam Wolfe of the Southern Poverty Law Center; Christopher Stoll and Ilona Turner of the National Center for Lesbian Rights; and Michael A. Ponto, Marty Chester, Christopher Dolan, and Zack Stephenson of Faegre & Benson, LLP.